-Discover St. Mary’s Cathedral said to be built on the site of a Viking Thingmote (meeting place), and later was the palace of the O’Briens, the former Kings of Munster.
+Discover Saint Mary’s Cathedral, said to be built on the site of a Viking Thingmote (meeting place), and later was the palace of the O’Briens, the former Kings of Munster.

 Whether you're looking for a place of worship or reflection, self-guided tour, concert or special event, this cathedral is a place of serenity.
 It is one of the most important medieval buildings still intact in Ireland and is still performing its original function.

 - Visit this historical cathedral on the banks of the Shannon.

 - Admire its collection of Irish religious art, spanning nine centuries.